bernie-skipole/indipyclient/README.md

 It also provides a set of classes which can be used to create an INDI client.
 Either a script, or a GUI implementation could use this to generate the INDI protocol XML, and to create the connection to a port serving INDI drivers.

-The client can be called with python3 -m indipyclent.
+The client can be run with

+indipyclient [options]

+or with

-    usage: python3 -m indipyclient [options]
+python3 -m indipyclient [options]

+    usage: indipyclient [options]

     INDI terminal client communicating to indi service.